 You may choose to disregard all or part of a capital gain under the small business retirement exemption if you satisfy certain conditions.
-For an individual choosing the retirement exemption, there is no requirement to terminate any activity or cease business.
+If you are an individual who chooses the retirement exemption, you do not need to terminate any activity or cease business.
 This concession allows you to provide for your retirement.
-Also, CGT concession stakeholders receiving payments under the retirement exemption are not required to terminate their employment with the company or trust.
+If you are CGT concession stakeholder and receive payments under the retirement exemption, you are not required to terminate your employment with the company or trust.